ojusttryo/migmong/README.md

 You need to instantiate MigMong object and provide some configuration.
 If you use Spring can be instantiated as a singleton bean in the Spring context.
-In this case the migration process will be executed automatically on startup.
+In this case the migrationInfo process will be executed automatically on startup.

 ```java
 @Bean